wilfred11/dropconnect/README.md

 `crit_value = D.ppf(.975)`

-As the absolute value of the z_score is above the critical value of 1.96 the p1 and p2 are considered statistically different with a confidence level of 95%.
+As the absolute value of the z_score is above the critical value of 1.96, p1 and p2 are considered statistically different with a confidence level of 95%.

 ### Normal distribution to approximate a binomial distribution